anetacamo/nabo/README.md

 ## backlog

-- Mini-map showing the location of the resource (if applicable)
-- Move “super tag” and “type” to underneath “title” and increase readability through using same text color.
 - add a suggestion
 - on click show overlapping items in a row
 - show slider on page